SA off the Grey-List, and what it actually means

 A Milestone for the Financial System

 In February 2023, South Africa was placed on the FATF’s “grey list” due to significant weaknesses in its anti-money laundering and counter-terror finance controls.
+Over the past nearly three years, the country has implemented the 22 required reform actions, culminating in the delisting decision.
+This delisting signals improved credibility and stronger oversight across government, financial institutions, and the private sector.

 Why It Matters to You as an Insurance or Investment Client

-As your broker at Wallstreet Financial Services, we believe stronger regulation and transparency help protect your interests in long-term insurance and investment products.
+As your broker at Wallstreet Financial Services, we believe that stronger regulation and transparency help protect your interests in long-term insurance and investment products.

 The Caveats: It’s Not the Finish Line